• Skip to primary navigation

 Fajitas, a Tex-Mex favorite, are traditionally made with onion and garlic.
 Although tasty, these ingredients are higher in FODMAPs and are often not well tolerated by many of us living with irritable bowel syndrome.

 This low FODMAP shrimp fajita recipe is inspired by the Tex-Mex classic and uses FODMAP-friendly amounts of ingredients.
-It features succulent shrimp, tender slices of sautéed bell pepper, freshly-squeezed lime juice, and a hint of heat from (optional) minced jalapeño.
+It features succulent shrimp, tender slices of sautéed bell pepper, freshly squeezed lime juice, and a hint of heat from (optional) minced jalapeño.

 Serve this simple skillet meal in warm corn tortillas with your favorite toppings like sliced green onion tops, fresh cilantro, low-lactose shredded cheddar, or a small dollop of sour cream.